 If Fred isn’t cutting hair he is usually standing in the Scala doorway in his white barber’s coat, looking out at the street and sipping a glass of coke.

-Fred’s father opened Scala Barber opened in 1969, across the street from where it stands today.
+Fred’s father opened Scala Barber in 1969, across the street from where it stands today.
 The barbershop was named for the Scala bioscope — movie theaters were once called bioscopes in South Africa — which also used to be across the street.
 (Scala means “ladder” in Italian.
 I’m not sure how the Melville bioscope got that name.)

 Fred worked with his dad as a youth.
 When the bioscope closed in the 1970s, the father-and-son barbershop moved across 4th Avenue to its current location.